 The scientific term for High Sensitivity is “sensory processing sensitivity (SPS).”

 Just an affirmation of “what is.”

 SPS is not a disorder.
 An ultra-responsive nervous system is not a disordered one.

 What makes a disorder a disorder?

-A psychological disorder is a pattern of dysfunctional thoughts, emotions, and behaviors.
+Well, a psychological disorder is a pattern of dysfunctional thoughts, emotions, and behaviors.

 Our society in general undervalues High Sensitivity.
-Any evidence of sensitivity is more often stigmatized, than lauded.
+Any evidence of sensitivity is more often stigmatized than lauded.
 Leading to the mistaken belief that sensitivity is a disorder.

 HSPs are more likely to feel deeply.
 And to express feelings.
 But this isn’t the same as having a mood disorder like depression.